techconnection-io/async-techconnection-data/talks/flutter-connection-23/pooja-bhaumik-write-complex-business-logic-visually-with-flutter-and-flutterflow.md

 Now, that's too much of logic in a way.

-And can Flutter flow do it or not is a question.
+And can Flutter Flow do it or not is a question.

 But here, I'm going to open this.